Smart Money Is Betting Big In SMCI Options

 Predicted Price Range

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $160.0 to $780.0 for Super Micro Computer over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $325.0 to $1000.0 for Super Micro Computer over the last 3 months.

 Analyzing Volume & Open Interest